Division of Workforce Credentialing and Community Impact

 Q: How much will certificate programs cost?

-A: Mercy anticipates a full spectrum of learning opportunities and offerings that range from little to no cost and some of which lead towards a degree that reflects the College’s commitment to accessibility and affordability.
+A: Mercy anticipates a full spectrum of learning opportunities and offerings that range from little to no cost and some of which lead towards a degree that reflects the University’s commitment to accessibility and affordability.
 By meeting the needs of the current labor shortage in high-demand skill sets, we can make a compelling value proposition to our students to invest in themselves.

 Q: What is the admissions process?